 away from the foundation sleepers at the far end, using channels and slotted ag pipe.

 I then settled in the two inside sleepers to create a very efficient foundation.
 It will never sink because of the high amount of surface area it sits on, and the weight of the spa would be over all 4 sleepers as well.
+I made sure to poison the grass before I continued.

 Share your comment here.